-• Any physical person that can prove he/she represents the company can contact the National Competent Authority (NCA) on the Member States where the company is established to request access to the CBAM Registry as CBAM Declarant.
-The NCA is responsible to verify the legitimacy of the requests and grant CBAM Declarant access permissions.
+Any physical person that can prove he/she represents the legal person can contact the National Competent Authority (NCA) of the Member State where that legal person is established to request access to the CBAM Registry as CBAM reporting declarant.
+The NCA is responsible for verifying the legitimacy of the requests and grant CBAM Declarant access permissions.
 The owner of the account that will be granted CBAM Declarant access by the NCA is responsible to keep the account confidential and delegate the access to additional accounts (employees) of the company.

-Who can fill in the CBAM reporting obligation in the CBAM Transitional Registry for the reporting declarant?
+50. Who can fill in the CBAM report in the CBAM Transitional Registry for the reporting declarant?